23 Chic Brown Pants Outfits That’ll Make You Ditch Your Black Trousers

 12. Brown Chunky Knit Sweater

-This is my favorite “I just want to be cozy” look.
-Wear a big, chunky brown sweater with brown pants.
-Wearing one color from head to toe is actually super flattering and slimming.
-Plus, it feels like wearing a hug.
+This is my favorite “I just want to be cozy” look!
+Put on a large, chunky brown sweater and brown pants.
+One single color from head to foot is quite flattering and slimming.
+Plus, it’s like hugging someone.

 13. Crisp White Button-Down Shirt

 You can never, ever go wrong with a white button-down.
-Tuck it into brown trousers and you are ready for literally anything—a job interview, a date, or just looking like you have your life together.
-Roll the sleeves up to keep it casual.
+You can slip it into your brown trousers and go on any date, for any job interview, or even to look put-together.
+Keep it casual by rolling the sleeves up.

 14. White Striped Shirt